¶Why it's so hard to stop junk mail

 Three things make this work where the manual services do not.
 First, the database grows by ~3,000 mailers each month, added from what users actually receive.
 Second, we maintain direct relationships with mailers — credit issuers, banks, insurers — so opt-outs go through automatically.
 Third, we prune stale entries continuously to keep the list current.
 90%+ success rate.

-$25/year (~$2/month), 4 free opt-out requests to start, money-back guarantee.
+$25/year (~$2/month), 90-day money-back guarantee.

 ¶Two myths that waste your time